Swieqi United F.C.

-Swieqi United Football Club is a Maltese football and futsal club representing the municipality of Swieqi.
+Swieqi United Football Club is a Maltese professional football and futsal club representing the municipality of Swieqi.
 The club was created by a group of University Students and Swieqi residents.
-Founded in 2009, the club enjoys a good fan-base especially amongst young people on the island.
-The team plays in Orange shirts (a fusion of the red and yellow of Swieqi) and use blue as the away kit.
-The club is renowned for giving young players the opportunity to play football and the club's symbol is the Owl – a reference to the students who founded Swieqi United Football Club.
+Founded in 2009, the club has a strong local fan-base, especially amongst young people on the island.
+The team plays in Orange shirts (a fusion of the red and yellow of Swieqi) and uses blue as the away kit.
+As a student-run club, it has an emphasis on encouraging young people to play football.
+The club's symbol is the Owl – a reference to the students who founded Swieqi United Football Club.
+The men’s futsal team will participate in the 2026-27 Maltese Futsal League, the highest tier of the country.

 The club is registered with the Malta Football Association and is registered with the Malta Sports Council.
-Despite being set up a mere eight years ago, the club has already achieved promotion to the 1st Division, has opened its own premises, launched an Under 19s team and established a Youth Academy.
+Despite being set up a mere eight years ago, the club has already achieved promotion to the 1st Division, has opened its own premises, launched a men’s and women’s futsal team, Under 19s team, and established a Youth Academy.